Maryland Sentencing Guidelines: The Complete Guide

 Work With an Experienced Maryland Criminal Defense Attorney

 The MD Sentencing Guidelines are a crucial part of the sentencing process.
 However, there are still other factors that determine what happens to a defendant or the possible punishment for a crime.
 This is why it is paramount to retain a highly-skilled and aggressive Maryland criminal defense attorney when facing criminal charges to protect your rights and outline your defense strategy.

 If you’re facing criminal charges, you don’t have to go through this alone.
 Contact our office today to schedule a case assessment.
-Attorney Morgan E. Leigh and the Scrofano Law team will review your case, fight vigorously to protect your rights, and dispute the allegations against you with substantial pieces of evidence.
+Attorney Paolo Gnocchi and the Scrofano Law team will review your case, fight vigorously to protect your rights, and dispute the allegations against you with substantial pieces of evidence.
 Our firm is proud to serve clients in Bethesda, Bowie, College Park, Clinton, Fort Washington, Gaithersburg, Rockville, Silver Spring, and other communities throughout the state of Maryland.